eBooks, Guides, & Reports • 10 MIN READ

 Hot Site

 Hot site solutions facilitate data management by maintaining up-to-date copies of data at all times.
-Hot sites are time-consuming to set up and more expensive than cold sites, but they can dramatically reduce down time, which can save costs in the long run.
+Hot sites are time-consuming to set up and more expensive than cold sites, but they can dramatically reduce down time, which can save money in the long run.

 Back Up as a Service (BaaS)